 I’ve been using the Rawlings 2020 Quatro Pro a lot since I got it.
 Words cannot express the number of swings that I’ve put this bat through.
 I’m not the type to baby my bats because they were tools and thus meant to be used!

 I now feel like I can confidently give you a quality review on this 2020 offering from Rawlings.
-How does this years offering stack up against the offerings from Easton, DeMarini, Louisville Slugger and others?
+How do this year’s offering stack up against the offerings from Easton, DeMarini, Louisville Slugger, and others?
 Let’s find out.

 This bat is available in a range of drop sizes, from -3 to -12.
 Firstly, let’s check out the Rawlings promo video for this bat:

-If you’re like me then you often find yourself researching the company history of bats before you buy one.
+If you’re like me, you often find yourself researching the company history of bats before buying one.
 After all, how can you fully appreciate the performance of a bat if you don’t first familiarize yourself with the history of the company that manufactured it?
 Rawlings is one of those companies that was probably around before your grandfather was even born.

-The only reason that they’ve managed to stay at the top of the market throughout all these decades is the fact that they always stay up to date on the latest technological advances.
+The only reason they’ve managed to stay at the top of the market throughout these decades is that they always stay up to date on the latest technological advances.
 This emphasis on staying on the cutting edge of baseball innovation has ensured that every release is the best of its time.

 This 2020 Quatro Pro is a composite bat.
 The debate between composite bats and whether or not they’re better than alloy bats has gone on for years—without any end in sight.
-That being said, it’s actually quite easy to analyze the pros and cons to each variant if you look at things through an objective lens.
-If you’re not well-versed on the differences between composite bats and alloy bats then today I’m going to give you a basic summary of the two so that you can choose one that fits you best.
+That being said, it’s actually quite easy to analyze the pros and cons of each variant if you look at things through an objective lens.
+If you’re not well-versed in the differences between composite bats and alloy bats, then I’m going to give you a basic summary of the two so that you can choose one that fits you best.

-The biggest benefit that you’ll find by using a composite bat is the fact that it’s lighter.
+The biggest benefit you’ll find from using a composite bat is that it’s lighter.
 This means that you’ll be able to have longer barrels on the bat without making it too heavy to swing effectively.
 In contrast, the weight of an alloy bat would become too great if you extended the barrel length beyond a certain point.

-Of course, I’m fair enough to admit that alloy bats to have their own fair share of benefits.
+Of course, I’m fair enough to admit that alloy bats have their own fair share of benefits.
 There are some alloy bats that, while shorter than composite bats, manage to swing at faster speeds.
-That being said, I don’t think that the trade-off is worth it.
+That said, I don’t think the trade-off is worth it.
 I’d much rather have a bigger sweet spot than a little extra kick on my hits.
-You might feel different about this matter but if you believe in the benefits that a composite bat brings to the table then you should definitely consider the Quatro Pro for your next game.
+You might feel different about this matter, but if you believe in the benefits that a composite bat brings to the table, then you should definitely consider the Quatro Pro for your next game.

 This bat is balanced.
-If you’re rather new to baseball then you might now know what that means exactly.
+If you’re rather new to baseball, you might now know exactly what that means.
 Without getting too deep into the nitty-gritty of baseball, let me explain the basics of balanced bats and their counterparts — end-loaded bats.
 End-loaded bats, as the name suggests, have more weight at the end of the bat.
-In contrast, balanced bats have their weight spread out evenly across the entire barrel.
+In contrast, balanced bats have their weight spread evenly across the barrel.

-There are pros and cons to each build, but which one you go for will ultimately depend on your playstyle.
-If you are a contact hitter then you should really be going for balanced bats.
-The fact that the weight of the bat is evenly balanced across the entire barrel means that you’ll be able to go for fast swings without sacrificing any control of your bat.
+Each build has pros and cons, but which one you go for will ultimately depend on your playstyle.
+If you are a contact hitter, you should be looking for balanced bats.
+The fact that the bat’s weight is evenly balanced across the entire barrel means that you’ll be able to go for fast swings without sacrificing any control over your bat.

-Some power hitters prefer end-loaded bats because there’s more material on the sweet spot of the bat.
-That being said, it’s a bit risky to take that route if you don’t have enough Babe Ruth hitting power to back you up.
+Some power hitters prefer end-loaded bats because there’s more material on the bat’s sweet spot.
+That being said, it’s a bit risky to take that route if you don’t have enough Babe Ruth-hitting power to back you up.
 Honestly, I prefer consistent accuracy over hit-or-miss power any day and thus tend to gravitate towards balanced bats like the Rawlings 2020 Quatro Pro.

 When you hit a ball with this bat, you’ll experience a pop that’s truly unique to Rawlings bats.
-I wish I could come up with something negative to say about the bat so I don’t seem like a shill but sadly I’d have to lie to make that happen.
+I wish I could come up with something negative to say about the bat so I don’t seem like a shill, but sadly, I’d have to lie to make that happen.
 This bat has met my expectations and exceeded them spectacularly.
-It’s not the cheapest bat, but it’s well worth the price due to the performance that it provides.
+It’s not the cheapest bat, but it’s well worth the price due to its performance.

-The light composite construction ensures that I don’t exhaust myself even after countless swings and its balanced weight helps me stay accurate even while going crazy with my swing speeds.
+The light composite construction ensures that I don’t exhaust myself even after countless swings, and its balanced weight helps me stay accurate even while going crazy with my swing speeds.
 The glossy red finish is also something to take note of.
-While the aesthetics of a bat don’t contribute to its performance, it does work wonders for ballplayer moral.
-If a team is armed with shiny red bats then they’ll perform better in the same way that racers riding red Ferraris would drive faster just based on the look of their equipment.
+While the aesthetics of a bat don’t contribute to its performance, they do wonders for ballplayer morale.
+If a team is armed with shiny red bats, they’ll perform better like racers riding red Ferraris would drive faster based on their equipment’s look.

-This bat has lived up to the Rawlings name and shattered all my expectations.
-I knew I was gonna get something spectacular when ordering this beaut from a hundred-year-old company, but I didn’t expect it would be this fantastic.
+This bat has lived up to the Rawlings’ name and shattered all my expectations.
+I knew I would get something spectacular when ordering this beaut from a hundred-year-old company, but I didn’t expect it would be this fantastic.
 If you want a composite bat, get the Rawlings 2020 Quatro Pro.

 Where To Buy The Rawlings 2020 Quatro Pro?